shsonavane/simple_streamlit/README.md

 **Note:** [Streamlit will only use \*one dependency file](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app/app-dependencies#other-python-package-managers).
 If you have both a "requirements.txt" file *and* an "environment.yml" file in your repository, you will likely run into issues.
 The recommended option is to keep the *requirements.txt" file tracked on GitHub and the "environment.yml" file ignored (and unseen by Streamlit Cloud).

 ## Modularizing Code

+#### Scratchwork

+Consider creating a *scratch.ipynb* file for testing out code as you build your web app, and make sure to add it to your *.gitignore* file.

+In JupyterLab (in the latest version of 3.x), it's also helpful to install an ipython kernel into your environment for easy notebook kernel selection:

+1. Activate the environment with `conda activate <myenv>`.
+2. Run `python -m ipykernel install --user --name <myenv> --display-name "<myenv>"`.
+This step sets up access to this environment from Jupyter Lab.
+   - See [the docs](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) for more on ipykernel.

+#### Modules

 When you feel ready for it, consider dividing your code into separate Python files, saved in modular folders.
 For example, you'll notice in this repository, there is a *utils* folder.
 In that folder, we have a few Python files with code tested out in Jupyter first.
 Once it was determined the code worked in Jupyter, it was transferred into the separate Python file as functions or Python [classes](https://www.w3schools.com/python/python_classes.asp).